cold-storage/hipq/README.md

 just not using a queue for those types of jobs, but then you don't get the benefit of the queue's durability, scheduling, retry and timeout.

+So throttling in our use case isn't so simple as just only run a max of x number of jobs per queue.
+It could be x percent of this type of job, or x number of jobs per region, or per server, etc.

+I think we need a throttler that's per queue which is any arbitrary logic that might decide to not run a job at all or to reschedule it for a later time.
+The throttler would need to have access to the list of currently running jobs and any other info it may need.

+Let's say we allow a max of 100 jobs at a time and we decide to allocate 40% capacity to the east region, 30% to the north and 30% to the west.
+Each job in it's job_data would need to specify its region and the throttler would not allow the east to hog more than 40% of the jobs.

 ### Priority

 Priority only matters if throttling is being used.